-6. Occupancy and Related Parties
+5. Occupancy and Related Parties

 CGRS-CA occupies office space in San Francisco provided by University of California College of the Law, San Francisco ("UC Law SF," formerly known as U.C.
-Hastings) under a pro-bono operating agreement.
-For the years ended June 30, 2022 and 2021, management has estimated the value of the in-kind occupancy to amount to \$45,295 and \$48,158, respectively.
-This in-kind contribution is included with contributed nonfinancial assets on the statement of activities and changes in net assets and as occupancy expense on the statement of functional expenses.
+Hastings) under a pro-bono month-to-month operating agreement.
+For the years ended June 30, 2024 and 2023, management has estimated the value of the inkind occupancy to be \$56,246 and \$74,606, respectively.
+See further discussion in Note 9.
+This in-kind contribution is included with contributed nonfinancial assets on the statements of activities and changes in net assets and as occupancy expense on the statement of functional expenses.

 UC Law SF provided CGRS-CA with an original start-up funding grant of \$35,000.
-In addition to receiving pro-bono office space from UC Law SF (as noted above), CGRS-CA also receives in-kind contributions of personnel employed by UC Law SF.
+In addition to receiving probono office space from UC Law SF (as noted above), CGRS-CA also receives in-kind contributions of personnel employed by UC Law SF.
 CGRS-CA is the California-focused arm of the UC Law SF-based Center for Gender and Refugee Studies ("the Center") that has grown into an internationally respected resource for gender asylum and related areas, renowned for its knowledge of the law and ability to combine sophisticated legal strategies with policy advocacy and human rights interventions.